EneraIntelligence/enera_publishers/public/bower_components/weather-icons/README.md

 # Weather Icons
-*Version 2.0 - August 2015*
+*Version 2.0.10 - September 19th, 2015*

-## 215 Weather Themed Icons and CSS
+## 222 Weather Themed Icons and CSS

-Weather Icons is the only icon font and CSS with 215 weather themed icons, ready to be dropped right into [Bootstrap](http://www.getbootstrap.com), or any project that needs high quality weather, maritime, and meteorological based icons!
+Weather Icons is the only icon font and CSS with 222 weather themed icons, ready to be dropped right into [Bootstrap](http://www.getbootstrap.com), or any project that needs high quality weather, maritime, and meteorological based icons!

 Get started at [http://weathericons.io](http://weathericons.io)!